Dangovsky/ESTC/README.md

 Modification of led_test for 3-color LED and 2 buttons.
 * On first button click color changing and LEDs slowly wake up.
 * On second button click LEDs off and first button become inactive.

+## timers_and_interrupt

+Modification of led_and_buttons.
+It uses timer for changing color of led.
+* 9 colors (minus white)
+* On first button click color change to white.
+* On second button click color LEDs off.